refuel-ai/autolabel/README.md

 4. [Confidence estimation](https://docs.refuel.ai/guide/accuracy/confidence/) and explanations out of the box for every single output label
 5. [Caching and state management](https://docs.refuel.ai/guide/reliability/state-management/) to minimize costs and experimentation time

+## Access to Refuel hosted LLMs

+Refuel provides access to hosted open source LLMs for labeling, and for estimating confidence This is helpful, because you can calibrate a confidence threshold for your labeling task, and then route less confident labels to humans, while you still get the benefits of auto-labeling for the confident examples.

+In order to use Refuel hosted LLMs, you can [request access here](https://refuel-ai.typeform.com/llm-access).

+## Benchmark

+Check out our [technical report](https://www.refuel.ai/blog-posts/llm-labeling-technical-report) to learn more about the performance of various LLMs, and human annoators, on label quality, turnaround time and cost.

 ## 🛠️ Roadmap
 Our goal is to allow users to label, create or enrich any dataset, with any LLM - easily and quickly.